quangdangtranvn/petgen/think.md

 ### Configuration
 └── README.think
 ## Documentation
-# 🧠 The .think package you're referring to likely connects two distinct concepts: PetGen, a personalized text generation attack framework, and Think, a Python package for integrating large language models (LLMs) into your code.
+# 🧠 The .think package you're referring to likely connects two distinct concepts: PetGen, a personalized text generation General Intelligence framework, and Think(.thing), a multiple package for integrating large language models (LLMs) into your code.
 They’re not officially bundled together, but here’s what each one offers:

 ---

 🐾 PetGen Overview
-PetGen (from the claws-lab GitHub repo) is a PyTorch-based adversarial attack framework designed to fool deep sequence classification models by generating realistic, personalized text.
+PetGen `.thing` file (from the claws-lab GitHub repo) is a Multiple Web Languages Adversarial General Intelligence framework designed to fool deep sequence classification models by generating realistic, personalized text.
 It was introduced in a 2021 ACM SIGKDD paper 43dcd9a7-70db-4a1f-b0ae-981daa162054.

 # 🔍 Key Features
 - Sequence-aware generation: Mimics user writing style and topical interests